← thelaunch.space

 Here's something most startup advice doesn't tell you: shipping is not validation.
 It's the start of validation.

-According to CB Insights analysis of 431 startup failures, 42-43% cite poor product-market fit as a primary cause of death.
-That's not a pre-launch problem—it's discovered after launch, when the users you expected don't materialize.
+According to CB Insights 2024 analysis of startup failures, 43% cite poor product-market fit as a primary cause of death.
+Additionally, 29% cite bad timing and 19% cite unsustainable unit economics.
+These aren't pre-launch problems—they're discovered after launch, when the users you expected don't materialize.
+The research shows that 42% of failed startups had no market need for their product at all, suggesting many founders skip critical pre-launch validation.

 The pattern we see repeatedly: founders who validated through interviews, built based on feedback, launched to their network... and then watched as initial interest evaporated into silence.
 The conversations were encouraging.
 The beta testers said they'd pay.
 But when the payment link went live, nothing happened.